365Dad Inc.

 Services:

-Dorchester Bay Economic Development Corporation runs a number of economic development programs, including a Reentry Program for returning citizens and the Workforce Development Program.
-These programs are available to Boston residents, and they offer individualized job pre-and-post job counseling and placement and job skill-building opportunities.
+Dorchester Bay runs a number of economic development programs, including a Reentry Program for returning citizens and the Workforce Development Program.
+These programs are available to Boston residents, offering individualized pre-and-post job counseling and placement, and skill-building opportunities.

 Service hours: